iNuBexX/BlockChain-dapp/README.md

-this repository contains two main directories the front end using next js which is a react fraemwork the backend which is a truffle project using ganache as a lockal block chain
+this repository contains two main directories the front end using next js which is a react fraemwork the backend which is a truffle project using ganache as a local block chain

 # Front End Dependencies installation